 Semolina flour is made from Durham wheat.
-Durham is a very high protein wheat that gives your dough a significant amount of elasticity.
+Durham is very high-protein wheat that gives your dough a significant amount of elasticity.
 Semolina flour is typically used to make pasta, but it works well in some baked goods like pizza crusts.
 While you absolutely can use semolina flour in your pizza crust recipe, the bigger and arguably the more important question is, should you?

-It is a common misconception that semola and semolina are the same thing.
+It is a common misconception that Semola and Semolina are identical.
 While they are both made from durum wheat, the grind for each is different.
 Semolina is a high-gluten flour with a coarse texture and a sweet, nutty flavor.
 It looks more like corn meal than flour and has a yellowish hue.
 Because of its high gluten content, semolina is a great flour to use when making pasta.

-Both types of flour can be used to make a flavorful pizza crust, but semola flour is better for a lighter, crispier crust.
-However, many pizza chefs use semolina flour to prevent their dough from sticking, which adds another layer of flavor and crispiness to final product.
+Both types of flour can be used to make a flavorful pizza crust, but Semola flour is better for a lighter, crispier crust.
+However, many pizza chefs use Semolina flour to prevent their dough from sticking, which adds another layer of flavor and crispiness to the final product.

-SummarySemola and semolina are commonly thought to be one in the same, despite one obvious difference: their texture.
-Semolina flours are coarse and grainy, while semola flour is fine and powdery.
+SummarySemola and semolina are commonly thought to be one and the same, despite one obvious difference: their texture.
+Semolina flours are coarse and grainy, while Semola flour is fine and powdery.

 Most types of flour can be split into one of two categories – bleached or unbleached.
 Bleached and unbleached flour differ in the way they are processed, as well as their texture, taste, and appearance.